RichardD31415/Reactive.js/README.md

 ```
 const reactive = Reactive("initial state", "bindingString");
-<input [input]="bindingString" /> // The input value will now automatically update the Reactive state when the input value changes, and the input value will automatically update when the Reactive state changes.
+<input [input]="bindingString" /> // The input value will now automatically update the Reactive state when the input value changes, and the input value automatically updates when the Reactive state changes.
 ```

 ### Basic Text Interpolation Binding: